AthenACHY/AthenACHY.github.io/_stories/2021-07-10-The-archeology-of-mind.md

 This seemingly controversial area in nowadays, actually is well-studied; it is the deliberating twisting and cherry-picking on partial scientific facts that fuel the controversy and the scientific findings are lost in the sound and furry.

 ### Care
 *"about oxytoxin as "the love hormone"- which typically has a few ounces of truth as well as, all too often, pounds of exaggeration.
-The concept of "confidence" may help explain more of the effects of oxytocin than the concept of "love"*
+The concept of "confidence" may help explain more of the effects of oxytocin than the concept of "love".*

 Panksepp has put oxytoxin and testosterone as the core mediators in the Care system, that control how animals behave socially.